-WP Email Login – incompatible with Google Apps Login
+WP Email Login – incompatible with Login for Google Apps

-- How does it compare to other 3rd party auth plugins?
+How does it compare to other 3rd party auth plugins?

 Login for Google Apps uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not always do this securely:

 Other plugins: Users’ passwords may be handled by your blog’s server, potentially unencrypted.
 If these are compromised, hackers would be able to gain access to your Google email accounts!
 This includes all

 Google Workspace apps (Gmail, Drive, Calendar etc), and any other services which use your Google account to login.

 This plugin: Users’ passwords are only ever submitted to Google itself, then Google is asked to authenticate the user to your WordPress site.
 This means Multi-factor Authentication can still be used (if set up on your Google account).

 Your website only requires permission to authenticate the user and obtain basic profile data – it can never have access to your emails and other data.